Getting Back on Track with Healthy Eating

 Stacey J. Drubner, JD, LICSW, MPH

-EAP “Ask the Expert” – Nancy Oliveira, MS, RD, LDN, CDCES, Brigham and Women’s Faulkner Hospital.
+EAP “Ask the Expert” – Nancy Oliveira, MS, RD, LDN, CDCES, Brigham and Women’s Hospital

-A retrospective study of MA residents, from the same time period, at Cambridge Health Alliance in Clinical Obesity (2021) reported:
+The Pandemic was a good example of stresses on our coping mechanisms.
+A retrospective study of MA residents, at Cambridge Health Alliance in Clinical Obesity (2021) reported:

 - More women (46.1%) than men (40.6%) gained weight

 - Younger adults gained more weight than older adults

 The APA Stress in America Report (2021) via a Harris Poll reported:

 - A majority of adults – 61 % experienced undesired weight changes since the start of the pandemic

 - Weight gain – 41% of U.S. residents gained weight, on average 29 pounds